cocos/cocos-docs/en/ui-system/components/editor/videoplayer.md

     }

     callback (videoplayer) {
-        // videoplayer is a VideoPlayer component
+        // The "videoplayer" here represents the VideoPlayer component.
         // do whatever you want with videoplayer
         // you can't pass customEventData in this way }